 If you are not using the Summary Section, you can either leave it blank or delete it by clicking on the trash can in the top right corner of the Summary field.

-In Student View, the Summary Solution will appear in the “Solution” modal window, that appears when students click on the “Explanation” link in the solution tab.
-The Summary Solution will be underneath the Explanations.
+In Student View, the Summary Solution will appear in the “Solution” pop-up window that appears when students click on the “Explanation” link.
+The Summary Solution will be underneath the Explanations for each Part.

 Question Metadata Section